 All Mopar small blocks are based on the LA architecture (which stands for Light A).
 It’s a standard 90-degree V-configuration engine block with 4.46” bore centers, regardless of displacement.
 The LA engines were in use from 1964 until 2003.
 Popular performance engines of the LA engine range include the 340 and 360.
 Interestingly, the V10 Viper engine is an LA design cast in aluminum with two extra cylinders.

 There’s a wide range of crate engine available based on the LA engine block.
 They range from the 318 V8, which had not previously been looked upon as a performance engine, with a light upgrade that produces a very usable 300 horsepower.
-A 360 engine with a large carburetor, modern high-flow heads, and an aggressive camshaft can produce as much as 445 horsepower.
+A 360 engine with top engine parts and a large carburetor, short blocks, modern high-flow heads, and an aggressive camshaft can produce as much as 445 horsepower.
 A popular upgrade for the 360 is a stroker crank that brings displacement to 408 CID and power to 465 horsepower.
 Mopar, before they moved away from selling all but the latest crate engines, did offer a Super Commando 440… but it wasn’t a big block.
 They’d managed to find that displacement inside the LA block and it produced an astounding 530 horsepower.
-Unfortunately it’s no longer offered by the company.
+Unfortunately these small block Mopar engines are no longer offered by the company.

 Big Block RB Mopar Crate Engines